Anansi and the Turtle and Me!

 Independent working time(20 minutes)

 - Pass out a copy of the Anansi and the Turtle After-Reading Activities packet to each student.

 - Review the directions with your students, and ask if they have questions about the handout.

-- Tell students to complete Part One and Part Two, and then show you their work before moving on to Part Three.
+- Tell students to complete Part One and Part Two, and then share their work with a partner.

 - An interactive whiteboard will be needed to display the story Anansi and the Turtle.
 The sound is optional.

 - If student computers are available, you may want to make them available for students who need to hear the story again during independent working time.

 - Informal assessment: Take note of student participation in discussions during the reading of Anansi and the Turtle and Review and Closing activities.

 - Formal assessments: Review each student's Anansi and the Turtle Questioning worksheet and Anansi and the Turtle After-Reading Activities worksheet to gauge for understanding.